LambdaTest/documentation/docs/ghost-inspector-integration.md

 ```bash
 npm install -g selenium-side-runner
 ```
 * You also need your LambdaTest authentication credentials, which includes your LambdaTest username, and access key.
 These will be set up as the Secrets for configuring the pipeline.
-To get your Username and Access Key, go to your LambdaTest automation dashboard and click on the “key” icon left to the help button, on the top right corner.
+To get your Username and Access Key, go to your LambdaTest automation dashboard and click on the "key" icon left to the help button, on the top right corner.

 <p align="center">
 <img loading="lazy" src={require('../assets/images/uploads/ghost-inspector-dashboard-5.webp').default} alt="Integrate Ghost Inspector" width="775" height="647" className="doc_img"/>